 I always helped my grandmother with spring cleaning and she took it seriously.
 Walls had to be washed down, upholstery and rug cleaning had to be done and we even painted the ceilings practically every year.
 She has coal heating so it did make sense (I really think coal heating is the main reason why spring cleaning became a tradition.
 Have you ever seen a home after a winter of coal heating?
 It’s not pretty but it sure is worth it because that heat is so warm and cozy!)

 I’ve seen some pretty awesome quick cleaning tips lately on Facebook and Pinterest and thought I’d share a couple favorites.

 Windows are a pain, especially when you can’t reach some of them!
-I’ve found a few different recipes for streak free finishes.
-Here’s one that makes since because it has alcohol and dish washer detergent to prevent spots:
+I’ve found a few different recipes for streak-free finishes.
+Here’s one that makes sense because it has alcohol and dishwasher detergent to prevent spots:

 - 2 Gallons of Hot Water

 - 1 cup of dish-washer soap